 Are you going to write any curvy women?
 Or non-white characters?

 As for non-white characters, that’s been a bit trickier.
 I do actually have some characters in my MC series who aren’t white, but finding stock photos on the site I’m permitted to select from hasn’t been easy.
 Not that they don’t have a diverse selection of models, but finding ones in poses that work or dressed appropriately for a biker hasn’t been all that easy.
 Especially men who look older than early to mid-twenties.
 I always check the stock photo site before I start writing a book because I want to make sure they have an image that’s at least similar to my character.
 But stock photos are added all the time, so I keep checking to see what’s new.
 It’s getting harder and harder to find biker images of older men at all because I’ve either used them, or other authors with my publisher have used them.
 My publisher will never use the same model on a cover unless it’s a series that has the same character in each book.

 Will you be attending any conventions like RWA or Lori Foster’s RAGT?

 No, I’m afraid I will not be attending any conferences at this time.
 I have two children who are still school-age and I need to be here for them.
 Unfortunately, I haven’t seen any conferences in the Memphis area, which would be close enough for me to attend.
 I also suffer from severe anxiety and have a fear of large crowds, so I would need my husband to attend with me.
 I joke and call him my safety blanket, but he really is.
-The only time I go somewhere alone is if I go somewhere in my small town, and it took me two years of living here to be able to do that without having an anxiety attack.
+The only time I go somewhere alone is if I go someplace in my small town, and it took me two years of living here to be able to do that without having an anxiety attack.
 I’ve seriously considered getting an Emotional Support Animal.